 Since cannabis is illegal at the federal level, national banks can’t lend on it.
 Private investors, some of whom focus on the industry, may be willing to loan you money.
 Such financing typically comes at a higher interest rate than you would pay for other types of real estate.
 Carefully compare options to avoid predatory lending practices.

 Some state banks and local credit unions aren’t obliged to follow the same regulations as national banks.
 However, you can still expect to pay a premium if one of these institutions finances your cannabis real estate.
 Again, prepare to shop around if you need financing to secure real estate.

 When considering how to maximize your cannabis yield, any costs to finance the purchase of a property — or the rent you pay to lease — is a factor you need to calculate.

 So what will it be?
 Will you buy, lease, or build a home for your cannabis business?
 In Part Two of How to Maximize Your Cannabis Yield: Commercial Real Estate, we cover property types including existing businesses, buildings, and land.

 At Higher Yields Cannabis Consulting we can help you plan these next steps for your business.
-Reach out to us today for a free consultation.
+Reach out to us today for a consultation.